 There seems to be a lot of misunderstood facts about Bareboat Charters among charter companies and boat owners alike.
 In this blog post (maybe a series) I want to look at what a bareboat charter is and the legalities so the reader is able to make an informed decision.

 A Bareboat Charter is a charter where the Charterer (the person chartering the vessel) takes over full operation of the boat for the charter period.
 The Charterer must maintain the vessel, choose and pay the crew.
 Additionally it must pay for all expenses of the ship including fuel, food, and insurance.

 Making it simple, a Bareboat Charter is one where the customer rents your boat from you and you have minimal say in what happens.
 It’s similar to a rental agreement of a house or condo.
 You (Independent contractor) provide a home for a tenant to rent.
 The tenant gets to choose its bills (expenses) it has and what it will eat each night.
 As a landlord you would not cook for them or pay their utility bill for them.
 Additionally an owner of a yacht cannot skipper his or her own boat for hire and charter it as Bareboat.
 This is referred to as a “passenger for hire” operation.

 Is your boat used for commercial use?

-Timed charters or Charter for hire differs from Bareboat Charters in the sense that use of the boat is leased and not the vessel itself.
-Making this easy, a Bareboat Charter would be like renting a car from Budget or Dollar vs a time charter would be if you hired a cab for the day, taking the taxi from one location to another.
+Timed charters or Charter for hire differs from Bareboat Charter in the sense that use of the boat is leased and not the vessel itself.
+A Bareboat Charter would be like renting a car from Budget or Dollar.
+A timed charter would be if you hired a cab for the day, taking the taxi from one location to another.
 Under these types of charters the owner maintains control and responsibility for the vessel’s operation.
-Furthermore a timed charter has no control over it or its crew, and is not liable for the negligence of the crew’s operation of the boat.
+Furthermore a timed charter has no control over it or its crew.
+It is not liable for the negligence of the crew’s operation of the boat.